magefad/yiicms/protected/modules/auth/README.md

 Do you wish to provide a translation for Auth?
 If so, please do a pull request for it.
 Translations should be placed in the messages folder under a folder named according to its locale (e.g. en_us).

+### Note

+Note: This form use and require YiiBooster instead yiistrap :)